ParAlg/ParClusterers/README.md

 The parameters for each Clusterers

+# networkit

+(TODO): networkit output currently uses `https://github.com/yushangdi/networkit/tree/master`. the output is much faster.
+We should add a flag that also supports normal networkit outputting.

 ## ConenctivityClusterer
 - `threshold`: edges with weight higher (or lower if `upper_bound` is set) than threshold are excluded.
 - `upper_bound`: A boolean variable.
 If true, the threshold is used as an upperbound instead of a lower bound.